-Spring always makes me want to freshen up my home, so I asked Deborah Heath, one of the home designers I have worked with in the past, to share some of her top spring decorating ideas.
+Spring always makes me want to freshen up my home, so a few years ago I asked one of the home designers I have worked with several Deborah Heath, to share some of her top spring decorating ideas.
+This article has recently been updated to reflect new learnings and the latest trends.
+The updated photos reflect the home redesign we completed with Holly Scott Interior Design recently.
+Some of the ideas and tips I picked up from Holly are also reflected in this article.

 Spring Decorating Ideas